Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Main Results

-We notice that due to the effect of delays, there could exist some gradients that arrive after round $T$.
-Although our DOGD does not need to utilize these gradients, they are useful to facilitate our analysis and discussion.
-Therefore, in the analysis of DOGD, we virtually set $\x_t=\y_{\tau}$ and perform steps $5$ to $10$ in Algorithm \ref{alg1} at some additional rounds In this way, all queried gradients are utilized to generate decisions Moreover, we also denote the time-stamp of the $\tau$-th utilized gradient by $c_\tau$.
-To help understanding, one can imagine that DOGD also sets $c_\tau=k$ in its step $7$.
+and then set $\tau=\tau+1$.
+Moreover, to utilize the in-order property, elements in the set $\F_t$ are sorted and traversed in the ascending order. \begin{remark} \emph{ Note that some gradients may arrive after round $T$.
+Although our Algorithm \ref{Ader-Expert} does not need to utilize these gradients, they are useful to facilitate our analysis and discussion.
+Therefore, in the analysis, we virtually set $\x_t^\eta=\y_{\tau}^\eta$ and perform steps $5$ to $8$ in Algorithm \ref{Ader-Expert} at some additional rounds $t=T+1,\dots,T+d-1$.
+In this way, all the queried gradients are fully exploited to generate decisions $\y_1^\eta,\dots,\y_{T+1}^\eta$.
+Moreover, we denote the time-stamp of the $\tau$-th utilized gradient by $c_\tau$.
+One can imagine that Algorithm \ref{Ader-Expert} also sets $c_\tau=k$ at the beginning of its step $7$. } \end{remark}